pylint-dev/pylint/doc/user_guide/checkers/extensions.rst

 Naming inconsistencies in existing parameter and their type documentations are still detected.

+You can find the options of this checker here: :ref:`parameter_documentation-options`

 Parameter Documentation checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :differing-param-doc (W9017): *"%s" differing in parameter documentation*